 It’s surprising how many small businesses and entrepreneurs don’t use an email signature in their daily business email communications.
-Especially considering how easy it is to set up email signatures in the Office 365 Outlook App.
+Especially considering how easy it is to set up email signatures in the Microsoft 365 Outlook App.

 When it comes to your business email, using signature files are one of your most important branding, marketing and contact tools.